How to Remove Oxidation on Car Paint

 • Dull and Lifeless Finish: The most obvious sign is a loss of shine.
 Your car’s paint will look faded, matte, or chalky, even after washing.

-• Chalky Residue: If you wipe the paint with a clean cloth and it leaves behind a white or grayish powdery residue, that’s oxidation.
+• Chalky Residue: If you wipe the paint with a clean microfiber cloth and it leaves behind a white or grayish powdery residue, that’s oxidation.

-If you see any of these, it’s likely time to address the oxidation.
+If you see any of these, it’s time to address the oxidation.
 The sooner you act, the easier it will be to restore your paint.

 Essential Tools and Supplies